The Art Of Staying Unbothered: 3 Ways To Deal With People Who Push Every Single Button

-The saying "blessing in disguise" could not be truer about people who push your buttons.
-These people are gifts from the heavens here to help you to grow and evolve.
+Natali Hordiiuk | Unsplash The saying "blessing in disguise" could not be truer about people who push your buttons.
+These people are gifts from the heavens here to help you grow and evolve.
 With growth and evolution comes a happier you and greater opportunities.

 Initially, people who push your buttons cause conflict.
 Conflict is not bad or negative.
 Without it, no progress would be made.
-We would never reach our goals and nothing new and exciting would come into our lives.
+We would never reach our goals, and nothing new and exciting would come into our lives.

 The problem is not that people push your buttons, but rather that you see them as a problem.
 In other words, the story you tell yourself about these people and the aggravation they cause you are the problems.
 As long as you see them as just one more roadblock in your way, you will stay stuck in suffering.

-Your beliefs have the biggest influence in shaping your life.
+Your beliefs have the biggest influence on shaping your life.
 It’s been said that a miracle is a shift in perception, which means that a miracle does not come from outside of you, but from within.
 You have the power to create your life experience and grow into something much greater and happier than you know yourself to be right now.

-1. Pray for their happiness.
+1. Pray for their happiness

 Your immediate reaction when someone presses your buttons is to focus on your own hurt and pain, failing to realize that the person who pushed your buttons is in pain.
 Self-absorption and self-pity cause tremendous depression.
+By praying or wishing for the other person’s happiness, you become empowered.
+You are no longer the pitiful victim, but instead the powerful giver of gifts.

 Also, physics shows that all minds are joined, so it literally helps the other person when you send positive thoughts their way.
-You may not want to help the person who has hurt you, but by helping them you help yourself.
+You may not want to help the person who has hurt you, but by helping them, you help yourself.
+Even if it’s someone you consider your enemy, helping others has the benefits of making you happier, reducing blood pressure, and promoting positive behavior, among others.

-2. Take charge of the hero in your story.
+2. Take charge of the hero in your story

 Do you realize you are the ultimate storyteller?
-Your life is a book and you are the author and main character.
+Your life is a book, and you are the author and main character.
 I work with a Hollywood screenplay story consultant who helps me craft the speeches I give to live audiences.

 His help is invaluable because he knows that what influences an audience more than anything else is an emotionally engaging story, and he helps me structure mine to do just that.
 Marketers know that stories are what get customers to buy.
-Our emotions drive our behavior, and story sparks emotion.
+Our emotions drive our behavior, and a story sparks emotion.

 You have created a story about your life and the people in it.
 One of the most prevalent self-defeating stories you can tell yourself is that you are a victim subject to the abuse of the button-pushing perpetrators in your life.

 When you give someone all your power this way, you have decided that you are not the hero of your story.
-If you don’t make yourself the hero, no one else will, and there is no purpose for your story (i.e. your life).
+If you don’t make yourself the hero, no one else will, and there is no purpose for your story (i.e., your life).
+The audience and readers of a story have compassion for someone with struggles, but not for someone who doesn't take responsibility to overcome their struggles.
+They want to see you tap into your power and rise to your greatness.

 In your book of life, you are not only the hero but the reader, as well.
 There are no dress rehearsals.
 You are the final judge of your life.

-3. Find and accept their behavior in yourself.
+3. Find and accept their behavior in yourself

 Or, we express them but are not objective enough with ourselves to see that we are doing it.
 Either way, we unconsciously try to relieve ourselves of the pain our shadow causes us by finding those qualities in someone else and then berating them for it.
 Once you acknowledge and accept your shadow, the problem generally resolves itself.